bazelbuild/proposals/designs/2018-11-09-config-setting-chaining.md

 ```

 This is obviously redundant, scales poorly, and risks bugs if you, for example,
-change the value of `":desired_branch"` but accidentally forget a line.
+change the value of `":desired_branch"` but accidentally forget to update a
+line.

 If you want the `select` to trigger when *all* conditions are true, the story is
 even worse.
 There are basically two practical options.
 One is to define a new
 `config_setting` `:config1_and_2_and_3` and manually copy all `values` entries
-from the original ones here.
+from the original ones there.
 This has the same scalability and bug issues as
 above.
 The other is to "chain" `select`s by having an initial `select` trigger
 on `:config1`, have that branch resolve to a dependency with its own `select`
 triggering on `:config2`, and so on.
 This is extremely verbose, hard to read,